Britain says Russia will ‘pay the price’ for invasion as fresh sanctions unveiled

 Britain says Russia will ‘pay the price’ for Ukraine invasion as fresh wave of sanctions unveiled

-The prime minister launched a new wave of sanctions against Vladimir Putin and warned Western leaders are ‘not going away’
+The prime minister launched a new wave of sanctions against Vladimir Putin as he warned that Western leaders are ‘not going away’

-Rishi Sunak has issued a warning to Vladimir Putin that he and other Western leaders are “not going away”, while attending the G7 summit in Japan.
+Rishi Sunak has issued a warning to Vladimir Putin that he and other Western leaders are “not going away”, at the start of the G7 summit in Japan.

-The prime minister said Russia’s president must understand that Western allies are “steadfast” in their support for Ukraine’s resistance against the invasion.
+The prime minister said Russia’s president must understand that Western allies of Ukraine are “steadfast” in their support for the country’s resistance against his invasion.

-Ukrainian president Volodymyr Zelensky will attend the summit in Japan on Sunday, as Mr Sunak and allies turn up the pressure on Russia.
-The prime minister said Russia will “pay a price” as he launched a new wave of sanctions targeting the country, banning Russian diamonds and prohibiting imports of Russian copper, aluminium and nickel.
+Ukrainian president Volodymyr Zelensky will attend the summit in Japan on Sunday, as Mr Sunak and other leaders dial up the pressure on Russia.
+The prime minister said Russia will “pay a price”, as he launched a new wave of sanctions targeting the country, which include a ban on importing Russian diamonds, copper, aluminium and nickel.

 “My message to Putin is straightforward.
-We’re not going away,” Mr Sunak told Sky News at Hiroshima’s Seifukan tea house shortly before the summit kicks off.
+We’re not going away,” Mr Sunak told Sky News at Hiroshima’s Seifukan tea house shortly before the start of the summit.

-There has been uncertainty whether the EU will go as far as Britain on diamonds, with the trade particularly lucrative for Belgium.
-But Mr Sunak said: “I’m hopeful and confident that our partner countries will follow as they have done when we’ve done this previously, that will make the sanctions more effective, ensure that Russia pays a price for its illegal activity.”
+There has been uncertainty about whether the EU will go as far as Britain on diamonds, with the trade being particularly lucrative for Belgium.
+But Mr Sunak said: “I’m hopeful and confident that our partner countries will follow, as they have done when we’ve done this previously.
+That will make the sanctions more effective [and] ensure that Russia pays a price for its illegal activity.”

+The world’s most powerful democracies vowed on Friday to increase pressure on Russia in response to its invasion of Ukraine, days before Mr Zelensky was set to join the summit in person.

+“Our support for Ukraine will not waver,” the G7 leaders said, vowing “to stand together against Russia’s illegal, unjustifiable, and unprovoked war of aggression against Ukraine”.

 Mr Sunak told Sky: “Russia needs to know that we and other countries remain steadfast in our resolve to support Ukraine, not just in the here and now with the resources it needs to protect itself, but for the long term as well.”